EDS 296: Data Science Portfolios

 An aside: remember to organize your files!

-This is also a reminder to create an intuitive folder structure within your repository!
-Reorganize files as needed / appropriate.
 Here’s one example of an intuitive repo structure – this will vary depending on your project:

 3b.
 A concise description of what’s housed in the repository